Skipping Girl Sign: Cultural influences

 1973 LP album Country Girl (RCA) features the track Skipping Girl written by Barry Humphries and sung by Australian folk singer Shirley Jacobs (1927—2015).

 In the Melbourne made-for-television film 'Bachelor Girl' (1987, dir.
 Rivka Hartmann) the sign features in a scene in which heroine Dot Bloom cycles past late at night.

 The Skipping Girl Vinegar sign features in Australian artist Howard Arkley's (1951-1999) 'Suicide' (1983, acrylic on canvas, 160cmx120cm) drawing on imagery from Arkley's childhood; the neon Skipping Girl Vinegar sign, an image of a telescope from a Boy's Own Annual, and memories he shared with his girlfriend Lisa Craswell (d.1987).
 Speaking of this work in 1996, Arkley recalled: "Lisa Craswell and I used to go there [to the Skipping Girl] together and talk about our childhoods.
 It would be one or two in the morning, lonely and cold.
 'Suicide' was inspired by a nice childhood experience.
 But it was like the end of my childhood.
 When Lisa died in 1987, it became for her."
 This work from the artist's prime period featured posthumously in 'Howard Arkley Retrospective' at the National Gallery of Victoria, 17 November 2006 - 25 February 2007.

 When Melbourne's Southbank complex opened on the Yarra River southern frontage in September 1992, Robin Best's neon work 'Running Girl' was chosen for temporary installation atop the pedestrian bridge that joins Southbank with Flinders Street station.
 The work refers nostalgically to 'Little Audrey', but transforms her into a contemporary adult female jogger.

 Melbourne indie pop group The Killjoys’ first recorded release was a 5 track cassette in 1988 called Audrey, with a photo of the Skipping Girl on the cover.

 Melbourne indie pop group Skipping Girl Vinegar named themselves after the sign, stating "We love her, she's part of Melbourne, and an authentic old world pop icon."

 She is also referenced by another Melbourne band, My Friend the Chocolate Cake, in their song "It's All in the Way".

 On 1 September 2015 the Skipping Girl Sign was featured on a series of stamps commissioned by Australia Post.
 The series was called "Signs Of The Times" and was one of three signs to be highlighted.
 The other two signs were the "Dandy" Pig sign in Dandenong and the Pink Poodle Motel Sign in Surfers Paradise in Queensland.

+On 13 April 2026, the Skipping Girl sign went dark for a week, and a new neon sign called Scrolling Girl lit up, as part of campaign by Dairy Farmers highlighting the damaging impact excessive screen time has on kids physical activity.
+The sign, which depicts a young girl mindlessly scrolling, attracted national media attention.